 The validity of our patent claims depends, in part, on whether prior art references exist that describe or render obvious our inventions as of the filing date of our patent applications.
 We may not have identified all prior art, such as U.S. and foreign patents or published applications or published scientific literature, that could adversely affect the patentability of our pending patent applications.
 For example, patent applications in the U.S. are maintained in confidence for up to 18 months after their filing.
 In some cases, however, patent applications remain confidential in the U.S. Patent and Trademark Office for the entire time prior to issuance as a U.S. patent.
 Patent applications filed in countries outside the U.S. are not typically published until at least 18 months from their first filing date.
 Similarly, publication of discoveries in the scientific or patent literature often lags behind actual discoveries.
 Therefore, we cannot be certain that we were the first to invent, or the first to file patent applications relating to, our stent technologies.
-In the event that a third party has also filed a U.S. patent application covering our stents or a similar invention, we may have to participate in an adversarial proceeding, known as an interference, declared by the U.S. Patent and Trademark Office to determine priority of invention in the U.S. It is possible that we may be unsuccessful in the interference, resulting in a loss of some portion or all of our position in the U.S. The laws of some foreign jurisdictions do not protect intellectual property rights to the same degree as in the U.S., and many companies have encountered significant difficulties in protecting and defending such rights in foreign jurisdictions.
-If we encounter such difficulties or are otherwise precluded from effectively protecting our intellectual property rights in foreign jurisdictions, our business prospects could be substantially harmed.
+In the event that a third party has also filed a U.S. Patent and Trademark Office to determine priority of invention in the U.S. It is possible that we may be unsuccessful in the interference, resulting in a loss of some portion or all of our position in the U.S. The laws of some foreign jurisdictions do not protect intellectual property rights to the same degree as in the U.S., and many companies have encountered significant difficulties in protecting and defending such rights in foreign jurisdictions.
+If we encounter such difficulties or are otherwise precluded from effectively protecting our intellectual property rights to the same degree as in the U.S., and many companies have encountered significant difficulties in property rights in foreign jurisdictions, our business prospects could be substantially harmed.